nicolae-stroncea/notes/docs/CSC369/l14_deadlocks.md

 !!! example
-    process A has lock # 2, and it can only request locks with a higher number.
+    process A has lock # 2, and it can only request locks with a higher number. you have function `request_friend(a,b)`, where it locks 1st arg and then 2nd arg.
+If you call request_friend(a,b) and request_friend(b,a), then you will get a deadlock, as Thread 1 will lock a and then wait fo b. and Thread 2 will lock b and then wait for a

 !!! note
     other strategies for dealing with Deadlocks are: **deadlock avoidance**(use knowledge about resources that each process might request, **deadlock detection**, and **deadlock recovery**